 If you transport your child or other children to school, be sure you unload in the drop-off lane immediately in front of the West Washington Elementary building.
+Students will not be released at the end of the day until your car is stopped in one of the pick-up zones along the sidewalk or an adult comes into the building to pick up the student.
 Always be alert giving students the right-of-way.
-If you are going to come into the school, you are required to park in a marked parking spot, not along the sidewalk.

 Your cooperation is essential if we are to have a safe school year.